Visiting Walt Disney World in February 2026

 - Frontierland Shootin’ Arcade is permanently closed.

-- Liberty Square Riverboat and Tom Sawyer Island will be closing permanently at some point in 2025.
+- Liberty Square Riverboat and Tom Sawyer Island are permanently closed.

 EPCOT